-Staff should always maintain appropriate professional boundaries, avoid behaviour which could be misinterpreted by others and report and record any such incident.
+Staff should always maintain appropriate professional boundaries, avoid behaviour which could be misinterpreted by others, and report and record any such incident.
+This applies equally to the online/virtual world as it does in the classroom; staff engaging with pupils and/or parents online have a responsibility to model safe practice always.

-Where a person aged 18 or over is in a position of trust with a child under 18, it is an offence for that person to engage in sexual activity with or in the presence of that child, or to cause or incite that child to engage in or watch sexual activity.
+Where a person aged 18 or over is in a position of trust with a child under 18, it is an offence1 for that person to engage in sexual activity with or in the presence of that child, or to cause or incite that child to engage in or watch sexual activity.

 Staff should also be aware that it is a criminal offence for anyone aged 18 or over to intentionally communicate with a child under 16, where the person acts for a sexual purpose and the communication is sexual or intended to elicit a sexual response.
-The offence applies to online and offline communication, including social media, emails, texts, letters, etc. 2 It is therefore important staff consider how communications and behaviours which may not meet the criteria of a criminal offence, may raise concerns to a level where there is a consideration of position of trust and boundaries being breached which lead to internal investigation, disciplinary or dismissal processes.
+The offence applies to online and offline communication, including social media, emails, texts, letters, etc.2 It is therefore important staff consider how communications and behaviours which may not meet the criteria of a criminal offence, may raise concerns to a level where there is a consideration of position of trust and boundaries being breached which lead to internal investigation, disciplinary or dismissal processes.